miguel-sg-2/FastEddy_tutorial/tutorial.rst

 * Using the XY and XZ cross sections, discuss the characteristics of the resolved turbulence.
 * What is the boundary layer height in the convective case?
-* Using the vertical profile plots, explain why the boundary layer is convective.
+* Using the vertical profile plots, explain why the boundary layer is unstable.
 * Other...

 CASE 3: DRY STABLE BOUNDARY LAYER